Don’t Skip Beauty Sleep

 You’re well-hydrated, you’ve turned off screens, and maybe you’ve taken a relaxing bath.
 What next?
 If you feel a little keyed up or have trouble unwinding, meditation or a cup of something warm and uncaffeinated can help ease your mind.
 Diffusing lavender oil encourages rest and relaxation, and spritzing a little around your pillow can aid in sending you to dreamland.

 Another addition to your sleep toolbox is magnesium oil, which helps calm the body.
 This essential mineral keeps your body’s systems humming, but many of us are magnesium deficient, which can be to blame for achiness, low energy, and general soreness.
 Adding magnesium pre-snooze can be relaxing as well as stress relieving.
 Magnesium is best absorbed through the skin, so massaging some of this oil onto your feet or legs before bed may help you drift off more quickly.

 One last thing to consider is your skincare routine.
 While you’re sleeping, your skin is regenerating and repairing, so after you’ve washed your face, don’t forget serums, moisturizer, and oils, as you’ll be able to maximize their absorption at night.

-Start the soothing with a layer of nourishing serum like Valentia Vitamin E Serum, a light but hydrating moisturizer like Vitamin C Cream, and finish with Prickly Pear Oil for deep moisturization, or Chia Seed Oil if you prefer something a little lighter.
+Start the soothing with a layer of nourishing serum like Valentia Vitamin E Serum, a light but hydrating moisturizer like Vitamin C Cream, and finish with Prickly Pear Oil for deep moisturization or learn more about it by clicking here, or Chia Seed Oil if you prefer something a little lighter.